Skip to main content

 “Remember all those times she instructed me how to behave?”

 “Of course, Jija.”
-Heer tried hard not to laugh as their mother wore a hopeless look.
+Heer tried hard not to laugh as their mother wore a look of hopelessness.

 “Umm….
 The list is too long to…” Heer stopped at her mother’s stare.